 The Program's biological response monitoring and research is designed to: 1) provide data to evaluate the effectiveness of the Program to meet goals and objectives for the habitat and population response of the target species, 2) provide data to evaluate the relative importance of Program habitat protection and restoration measures to the target species, 3) provide data to support adaptive management decisions regarding activities periodically during the First Increment of the Program, and 4) provide scientifically defensible data to facilitate development of milestones for future Program increments.
-Analysis of information from all three levels of monitoring and research will be used to learn which management decisions during the First Increment.
+Analysis of information from all three levels of monitoring and research will be used to learn which management actions are most likely to achieve stated goals and objectives and to make adaptive management decisions during the First Increment.
 Near the end of the First Increment this information will be used to evaluate the Program and develop Second Increment milestones.